adammast/RSCBot/teamManager/README.md

 ## Usage

 Franchises and tiers must be created before any teams may be added.
+The `transactions` cog is responsible for adding and removing players from teams.

 - `<p>addFranchise <gm> <franchise_prefix> <franchise name>`
   - Creates a new franchise in the discord server: